Infamous (2006 film): Plot

-Curious as to how the residents would react to a brutal massacre in their midst, the author and his friend, Nelle Harper Lee, who has just published her novel To Kill a Mockingbird, travel from New York to the rural Midwestern town, ostensibly so Capote can interview people for a magazine article.
-Once there, he realizes there might be enough material for what he eventually describes as a "nonfiction novel".
+Curious as to how the residents would react to a brutal massacre in their midst, the author and his friend, Nelle Harper Lee, travel to Holcomb so Capote can interview people for a magazine article.
+However, once there, he realizes there might be enough material for what he eventually describes as a "nonfiction novel".
+However, his offbeat behavior both amuses and dismays the locals.
+The KBI's lead detective on the case, Alvin Dewey, is uncomfortable with Capote's dress and demeanor and refuses to cooperate.
+Capote eventually wins over the people of Holcomb with personal anecdotes about celebrities like Humphrey Bogart and ultimately gets the information he needs for his book.